Etiology of Ischemic Stroke

-Inflammatory mediators (eg, interleukin-1B, tumor necrosis factor-alpha) contribute to edema and microvascular thrombosis.
+Inflammatory mediators (eg, interleukin1-beta, tumor necrosis factor-alpha) contribute to edema and microvascular thrombosis.
 Edema, if severe or extensive, can increase intracranial pressure.

 Many factors may contribute to necrotic cell death; they include loss of adenosine triphosphate (ATP) stores, loss of ionic homeostasis (including intracellular calcium accumulation), lipid peroxidative damage to cell membranes by free radicals (an iron-mediated process), excitatory neurotoxins (eg, glutamate), and intracellular acidosis due to accumulation of lactate.

 Symptoms and signs of ischemic stroke depend on the part of brain affected.
 Patterns of neurologic deficits often suggest the affected artery (see table ), but correlation is often inexact.

 Deficits may become maximal within several minutes of onset, typically in embolic stroke.
 Less often, deficits evolve slowly, usually over 24 to 48 hours (called evolving stroke or stroke in evolution), typically in atherothrombotic stroke.

 In most evolving strokes, unilateral neurologic dysfunction (often beginning in one arm, then spreading ipsilaterally) extends without causing headache, pain, or fever.
 Progression is usually stepwise, interrupted by periods of stability.